 The clipboard is a special location in your computer's memory that temporarily stores data that has been cut or copied from a document.
 This data can then be pasted to a new location.
 The clipboard will typically hold its information until you cut or copy something else, or log out of the computer.
 For example, a user may copy information from a word processor and paste that information into an e-mail message.

 Many operating systems include "clipboard viewers" that display what information is currently being stored in the clipboard.
 These utilities may also be used to configure the clipboard with permissions, or view the clipboard's history.

 How do I open the clipboard?

 Windows 7, 8, and 10 users

-Unfortunately Microsoft has decided to no longer included any clipboard viewer in Microsoft Windows 7 and Windows 8.
-To view the contents of the clipboard you need to download a third-party utility.
+Unfortunately Microsoft has decided to no longer included any clipboard viewer in Microsoft Windows 7, 8, and 10.
+To view the contents of the clipboard you need to download a third-party utility or app.

 Windows 2000 and XP users